gto76/history-of-popular-music/TEXT.md

 * Waits > Ali niso komadi, kot naprimer 1.Lie to me iz brawlers bol al man skoraj enaki komadom iz bi time ere?

+As for conclusion, I must say, that I find it hard to believe that hip hop has died in 2017.
+Maybe hip-hop as we know it died, but a new kind of hip-hop, musicaly much more daring and vibrant has just been born, and Lamars single Be hubmle might just be the big break of this new kind of hip-hop, that was slowly fermenting during last 10 years.

+* punk > 06 (joy division)
+* rnr > ramones

 -----------------